rlautan/recras-wordpress-plugin/readme.txt

 Easily integrate your Recras data into your own website

 == Description ==

-Usage:
+This plugin consists of two shortcodes.
+To use them, you first need to set your Recras subdomain on the Settings > Recras page.

+=== Arrangements ===
-Add the [arrangement] shortcode anywhere on your site.
+Add the `[arrangement]` shortcode anywhere on your site.
 The following parameters are supported:
 * id (required) - corresponds to the arrangement ID in Recras
 * show (required) - can be any of the following: `title`, `persons`, `price_pp_excl_vat`, `price_pp_incl_vat`, `price_total_excl_vat`, `price_total_incl_vat`, `programme`. `program` is included as alias for `programme`.
   * title - shows the title of an arrangement